ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab09.md

 # Working With Data

-In this lab you will work with some data similar to the beer data that we saw in the Facets presentation by UCSD Professor Julian McAuley.
-The data he presented was about reviews of beers.
-Since SPIS participants are typically under age 21, we'll focus only on the reviews of non-alcoholic beers.
+In this lab, you will work with a dataset on non-alcoholic beverages.

 # References

 As you work through the steps below, you may find it helpful to refer to:

-* the notes from the lecture Miles gave on Wednesday 08/17, which can be found here: [Transcript of Python Shell Session](/lectures/week3/Lecture-08-17.txt){: data-ajax="false"}
 * The pages on the SPIS 2017 website about:
     * [Python: Dictionaries](/topics/python_dictionaries/)
     * [Python: defaultdict](/topics/python_defaultdict/)